 Once you’ve got them set up, they can most certainly be used to watch TV every day.
-This article will inform you of the pros and cons of using a projector for everyday use.
+This article will inform you of the pros and cons of using a projector as a TV.

 But size doesn’t just mean how big it is.
-A great advantage projectors offer is that the size of image they emit can scale.
+A great advantage projectors offer is that the size of image they emit can be scaled.
 You get portable projectors that emit images ranging from 30 inches to 200 inches.

-An unexpected, but welcome plus of the size that projectors offer is that they’re actually better for your eyes than TVs are.
+An unexpected, but welcome plus of the size that projectors offer is that they’re actually better for your eyes than TVs.
 There are two reasons for this.

 Reason number two is that the light you see from an image projected on to a screen is reflected.
 TVs emit light.
 Reflected light is far easier to absorb than emitted light, and because of that, less strenuous on your eyes.

 Another positive regarding the size of projectors, especially in comparison to TVs that are on the market, is that you can get projectors that emit larger images than TVs for cheaper.
 This Toshiba 65 inch smart TV will set you back $349.99 on Amazon.
-And there are more expensive options out there too.
-But if you consider even the portable projector mentioned earlier, you have the option of going as big as 200 inches, for $79.99.
+There are more expensive options out there too.
+But if you consider even the portable projector mentioned earlier, you have the option of going as big as 200 inches for $79.99.

 Once projectors are set up, then there shouldn’t be any issue moving forward.
 However, they don’t boast the almost plug-and-play capabilities smart TVs do.

 There are workarounds though, but they require a little work.
 You can plug a media box or game console in to use streaming platforms, a cable box, satellite box, DVD or Blu-Ray player, and even a VCR player into a projector.